 The Dark you navigated is what has existed since extremely long ago.
 The Dark which was once greatly spread became fragments on one occasion.
 However, they grow while consuming all over a long time.

 As for “Jeremiah”, we can ascertain that he isn’t the actual King of Izalith by his failure to perform a single chaos pyromancy.
 Even if his signature whip was somehow lost over the years, he should still possess the power of the living flame which remolded him.
 On that count, the phantom we encounter also has a far shorter “neck” compared to DS1, indicating that either his demonic aspects have gotten smaller or that this isn’t the same person.
-In all likelihood, the real Jeremiah was killed, his attire looted with whatever hid underneath crown removed with it, though why is anyone’s guess.
-Perhaps the new owner simply wished to become a chaos demon himself, but regardless, this pyromancer didn’t want the hassle of the unwieldy “neck”, resulting in the more compact bulb for a head we see in-game.
+Add to that, close inspection of the two character models reveal them to be different genders with different faces.
+In all likelihood, the real Jeremiah is dead, his attire similarly copied from surviving historical accounts by ambitious pyromancers.
+Evidently, these arrogant copycats still didn’t want the hassle of the unwieldy “neck”, resulting in the truncated headpiece seen in-game.
 Based on the circumstances, the real king in yellow likely left Ariamis at some point, only to end up dead, but perhaps surviving would have doomed him to an endless purgatory in the Abyss instead.

 Indeed, the fact that these individuals have been reduced to phantoms suggests that their bodies have already been completely swallowed by the Dark they lurk in.
 The Transgressor’s Staff and Leather Shield are visibly corrupted by the black substances produced in the Abyss, proving the physical effects of prolonged exposure in this assuming pitch-dark hole.
 It is for this reason that we must perform rituals for manifesting as dark spirits ourselves in order to explore the different chasms.
 However, as dangerous as the Abyss, its corruption isn’t absolute.
 The Dragon Chime bestowed by Grandahl retains its impressive holy power despite extensive exposure to the Abyss, not affecting its ability to cast Dark magic in the least.
 Therefore, the power of the sun can withstand even the overwhelming Dark of the founder of dark sorcery.
 That lays the groundwork for us to light braziers in the different chasms and find a certain entity deeper within.